 As this commercial reminds us, all kinds of Sega “cassettes” could be won by participating in the contest; it was never clear which titles were up for grabs, though.
 Could you pick your titles?
 Would they be picked for you?

 Berté tells me that the badge contest was short-lived; GP was cited for, you guessed it, fraud and unfair competition, having to quickly withdraw the competition.
-He tells me “their competitor is probably to blame”, even though it is unclear if he is referring to GiG.
+He tells me “their competitor is probably to blame”, even though GiG denies ever bringing up anything against their campaign.